alonejxy/UnrealPlugin_SketchRecognition/readme.md

 # Reference

 - The model used here is the official model from our paper, "DSSG: Spatiotemporal Sketch Representation for Graph Data" (ICIVIS-2024), of which I am the first author.
-Full implementation details of this model are provided in the paper.
+More implementation details of this model are provided in the paper, and it can also be referenced for data retrieval in Unreal Engine Blueprints and data processing logic in code.